Use of a Generalized Energy Mover's Distance in the Search for Rare Phenomena at Colliders: Energy Mover's Distance as a Tool for Event Classification at Colliders

-where $i$ and $j$ are the final state objects of the events $I$ and $J$, respectively.
-The five leading small-$R$ jets and large-$R$ jets, the two leading electrons and muons and the missing transverse energy ($MET$) are the final state objects considered.
-When an event has fewer objects, the non-existing ones enter in the algorithm as null four-vectors, providing a proxy to the object multiplicity in the event.
-Jets are built from calorimeter energy clusters grouped using the jet finder algorithm anti-$k_t$~\cite{antikt} as implemented in the FastJet package~\cite{fastjet}, with radius parameter $R$=0.4 and $R$=1.0 for small- and large-$R$ jets, respectively.
+For each event, the reconstructed final state objects are the five leading small-$R$ jets, the two large-$R$ jets, the two leading electrons, the two leading muons and the missing transverse energy ($MET$).
+Jets are reconstructed from calorimeter energy clusters grouped using the jet finder algorithm anti-$k_t$~\cite{antikt} as implemented in the FastJet package~\cite{fastjet}, with radius parameter $R$=0.4 and $R$=0.8 for small- and large-$R$ jets, respectively.
+For events with fewer reconstructed objects, the absent ones are taken as null four-momentum vectors, providing a proxy to the object multiplicity in the event.

-In \cref{eq:EMD}, $p_{T}$ is the momentum of the final state objects in the transverse plane \footnote{The transverse plane is defined with respect to the proton colliding beams.}, and $\Delta R_{ij}=\sqrt{\Delta \phi{_{ij}^2}+\Delta \eta{_{ij}^2}}$ is the radial distance between the object $i$ in the event $I$ and object $j$ in the event $J$. $\phi$ is the azimuthal angle defined in the transverse plane and $\eta$ is the pseudo-rapidity.
-Before computing $d(I,J)$ from the simulated Monte Carlo samples, the events are first boosted to their centre-of-mass frame and then rotated to align the hardest object vertically in the $(\eta,\phi)$ plane.
+Before computing $d(I,J)$ from the simulated Monte Carlo samples, the events are first boosted to their centre-of-mass frame and then rotated in the tridimensional space to align the hardest object vertically in the $(y,\phi)$ plane.
 Since physical laws are Lorentz invariant, this procedure simply removes spurious information.
+Furthermore, as $d(I,J)$ are to encode a notion of similarity between the distributions of the kinematics of the objects between events, this procedure ensures that we are performing this comparison in a natural frame for each event.

 The first term in \cref{eq:EMD} defines an overall distance between events weighted by the $p_T$ difference of their objects.
-The factor $ID(i,j)$ is introduced to encode information on the identity of the final state objects but implies that \cref{eq:EMD} can not be, in general, interpreted as a distance in the geometric term.
+The factor $ID(i,j)$ is introduced to encode information on the identity of the final state objects but implies that \cref{eq:EMD} cannot be, in general, interpreted as a distance in the geometric sense.
+While $d(I,J)$ is not a metric, it still provides the edges of a graph where each node is an event, i.e. the values $d(I,J)$ represent an adjancy matrix that can be used for network analyses, such as clustering which we will explore below.
+This is similar to the approach in~\cite{Mullin:2019mmh}.
 For simplicity we still call it a distance throughout the paper. $ID(i,j)$ consists of a variable scale factor that penalises the distance between two objects if they are of different type, where small-$R$ jets, large-$R$ jets, electrons, muons and $MET$ are considered different types of objects: